 We add the chain as a next sibling to both ConstructionCategories at the right path.

-We will put it after 500902 (Coffee) for both construction categories.
+We will put our chain after the canned food chain for both menus.

 <Item>